 Barua led from the front, running with his rifle followed by Anjana with her Camera and then it was me and Rustom running behind them.
-There was no time to go via the marked trail; we simply cut through the forest, running through the undergrowth, jumping over fallen trees, ducking under the low hanging branches.
+There was no time to go via the marked trail and we simply cut through the forest, running through the undergrowth, jumping over fallen trees, ducking under the low hanging branches.

-Oh wow, it was an amazing sight.
 The best part was that the Gibbons did not mind our company.
 They were busy singing and swinging from one tree to another; marking their territory.
 We all including the Colonel were enthralled by the gibbon performance.
 The sighting lasted for over thirty minutes and we kept following the gibbons from one tree to another.
 Finally, they stopped singing and gradually moved deeper into the forest.

-We also decided to catch our breath and the colonel asked two of his men to get some water and tea from the base camp.
-While having tea, the colonel kept laughing and tried to explain how amused he was to see a bunch of civilians blasting out of the forest and running as if there is no tomorrow.
-The colonel told us that he recently took charge of this location and hadn’t seen much of wildlife; so it was nice fun for him to run along with a bunch of crazy wildlife lovers.
+We also decided to catch our breath and the Colonel asked two of his men to get some water and tea from the base camp.
+While having tea, the Colonel kept laughing and tried to explain how amused he was to see a bunch of civilians blasting out of the forest and running as if there is no tomorrow.
+The Colonel told us that he recently took charge of this location and hadn’t seen much of wildlife; so it was nice fun for him to run along with a bunch of crazy wildlife lovers.

-After finishing tea, we commenced our trek back to the main forest trail.
+After finishing tea, we commenced our trek back along the main forest trail.
 While walking, Anjana noticed some unusual looking flowers and started to take pictures.
 But then, the flowers started to crawl and we soon realized that these were no flowers, but insects.
 Our later research reveled that these were Plant hoppers (Flatidae).

 Further ahead, we encountered another family of Gibbons.
 But this time, they were just relaxing and very quiet.
 Nothing close to what we had witnessed in the morning.